-A growing number of people are reporting a fear of holes.
+A growing number of people are reporting fear of holes.

-According to the website Trypophobia.com, “Tripophobia is a rare type of phobia and can usually be considered as fear of forms.
-We are talking mostly about the forms created by nature.
+According to Trypophobia.com, “Tripophobia is a rare type of phobia and can usually be considered fear of forms.
+We are mainly talking about the forms created by nature.
 “Until recently, it did not get much attention from scientists or doctors.

-Researchers Geoff Cole and Arnold Wilkins, of the Brain Science Center at the University of Essex based their research on the images published on Trypophobia.com, concluded that they are not the holes these people fear.
+Researchers Geoff Cole and Arnold Wilkins of the Brain Science Center at the University of Essex, based their research on the images published on Trypophobia.com, concluded that they are not the holes these people fear.
 Instead, brains associate holes with danger.
-What kind of danger, they feel?, is precisely being studied.
+What kind of danger do they feel?
+It is precisely being studied.

 The reaction of these holes is intense.
-“These can make them feel that their skin is crawling, shuddering, itching and physically sick to see these images because they really are disgusting and disgusting.
-Some of these people think that something might be living inside those holes and some of them are afraid they might fall into these holes, “explains the website.”
+“These can make them feel that their skin is crawling, shuddering, itching, and physically sick to see these images because they are disgusting and disgusting.
+Some of these people think that something might be living inside those holes, and some are afraid they might fall into these holes, “explains the website.”
 It can even trigger panic attacks.

 Along with these explanations, the site has photos of holes that often trigger fear.
 Wilkins and Cole decided to analyze these photos.

 “You can take any image and break it down into its basic fundamental components that are significant to the visual system,” said Cole.
 “This would be things like luminance, contrast, the wavelength of light.”